 So now all the “liberal media” networks are hopped up on manipulating their viewers with the same inflammatory methods— namely a lot of blame-someone-else-ing and fear porn.

 For example, we have the highly educated and supposedly progressive Rachel Maddow on MSNBC, who has developed—like a hideous rash—a full-on obsession with war-goading both the president and Russia.
 I mean, she appears to really want a war with Russia, like it’ll be fun or something!

 That’s why it’s become increasingly important for you and me and everyone with a working brain to stop falling for the corporate media’s bullshit propaganda and fear-fueled agenda, no matter how slick and professional the package.

-Because remember when liberals thought Fox News viewers were brainwashed, while liberals were the smart ones?
-Fun times!
+Remember when liberals thought Fox News viewers were brainwashed but liberals were the smart ones?

-But yay, turns out the “liberal media” machine is playing the same brainwash-y game.
+But yay, turns out the “liberal media” machine is playing the same brainwash-y game now.

 The only difference between the conservative media and the liberal media is the flavor of spin they manipulate us with.

 The media machine just bamboozles us with whatever fucked-up story they want to.

 They have too much power and no accountability.

 So I give you, shiny, inquisitive, peace-loving fellow citizens, a list of alternatives.